Fisher Center at Bard

 This position’s term will be July 15 (pending candidate availability) through November 30, with a possibility of extension as available and necessary.
 The position requires up to 40 hours/week during non-production weeks.
 Up to 60 hours/week during production weeks.

 This is a non-exempt (eligible for overtime) hourly position; rate commensurate with experience, starting rate is $30 an hour.

 Local shared housing provided if needed.
 Access to a personal vehicle is necessary.

 Maintain a safe, healthy and inclusive workplace at all times.

-Oversee all video aspects of show development, budgeting, prep, load-in, run and strike for all events in or produced by one of the Center’s programs including UPSTREAMING the Fisher Center’s Virtual Stage.
+Oversee all audio aspects (including backline, recordings and production intercom) of show development, budgeting, prep, load-in, run and strike for all events in or produced by one of the Center’s programs including UPSTREAMING the Fisher Center’s Virtual Stage.